Comparison-of-Quantum-Lidars/.github/profile/README.md

 This organization is currently under construction.
-The current repository under development is therefore inaccessible for now.
-The main repository will be made available shortly.
+The repository currently under development is temporarily inaccessible.
+The main repository will be made available soon.